 - Develop a new Housing Strategy for 2025. - Develop a new Housing Policy on the Maintenance of Trees, Hedges and Shrubs.

 Anti-social behaviour and hate incidents

-- Publish a new Anti-social Behaviour and Hate Incident Policy to include setting out the approach to tackling and deterring hate incidents in the neighbourhoods where the Council provides social housing. - Consider developing a landlord service specific webpage on anti-social behaviour and hate crime.
+Publish a new Anti-social Behaviour and Hate Incident Policy to include setting out the approach to tackling and deterring hate incidents in the neighbourhoods where the Council provides social housing.